AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-api-content-fragments.md

 >* Assets REST API
 >* including support for Content Fragments
 >
->The current implementation of AEM Assets HTTP API is REST.
+>The current implementation of the Assets HTTP API is REST.

-The Adobe Experience Manager (AEM) [Assets REST API](/help/assets/mac-api-assets.md) allows developers to access content (stored in AEM) directly over the HTTP API, via CRUD operations (Create, Read, Update, Delete).
+The [Assets REST API](/help/assets/mac-api-assets.md) allows developers for Adobe Experience Manager as a Cloud Service to access content (stored in AEM) directly over the HTTP API, via CRUD operations (Create, Read, Update, Delete).

-The API allows you to operate AEM as a headless CMS (Content Management System) by providing Content Services to a JavaScript front end application.
+The API allows you to operate Adobe Experience Manager as a Cloud Service as a headless CMS (Content Management System) by providing Content Services to a JavaScript front end application.
 Or any other application that can execute HTTP requests and handle JSON responses.

 For example, Single Page Applications (SPA), framework-based or custom, require content provided over the HTTP API, often in JSON format.